hivemq/mqtt-cli/docs/_docs/shell/disconnect.md

 ***

-> Connect a client which is identified by myClient on specific settings and disconnect it afterwards
+Connect a client which is identified by myClient on specific settings and disconnect it afterward

 ```
 mqtt> con -i myClient -h broker.hivemq.com